 But this unit certainly was not enthusiastic about its job.
-[In our 2009 test and review its successor, the Cobra XRS 9955, performed admirably. - Ed.]
+[In our a later test its successor, the Cobra XRS 9955, performed admirably. - Ed.]

-[Also see our review of this model's successor, the Whistler XTR-695SE.
-Read more...]
+Also see our review of this model's successor, the Whistler XTR-695SE.

 Although Whistler management seemed hesitant to proclaim the XTR-695 to be a breakthrough design prior to its release, private conversations with the

 engineering team hinted that it would be something special: A radar detector for the serious road warrior.
 That's a significant statement.

 This group of enthusiast drivers differs from ordinary consumers and places heavy emphasis on a detector's information-delivery ability while giving equal

 weight to its performance.
 We're among that group, recognizing that even the best detector is merely a tool.
 If it doesn't provide detailed information about